jasp-stats/jaspBain/README.md

 ## Module Structure

-The analyses in the Machine Learning module are structured in JASP in the following way:
+The analyses in the Bain module are structured in JASP in the following way:

 ```
 --- Bain